emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
-## FlickyStream
+## 7Xtream
 ### Score: 23/24
 1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 21 servers and first does cycle through 3 different if it fails. ✔️
+1. Site does not auto-next on chrome when you turn off ads. ✔️
+1. Sites UI is good, feels modern. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has watchlists. ✔️
+1. Site has sorting options, random movies, similar + recommended on each page. ✔️
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site looks good + works well on mobile. ✔️

+***
+## Ronny Flix
+### Score: 23/24
+1. Streams load very fast. ✔️
 1. The content is 1080p+ and allows switching to lower quality. ✔️
 1. Finds popular things with no issue, including older content. ✔️
-1. Has 12 sources and does auto-switch if one fails. ✔️
+1. Has 12 servers and some of them do auto-switch when they fail. ✔️
-1. Site does have episode auto-next (vidlinkpro server). ✔️
+1. Site does have episode auto-next (server 3). ✔️
-1. Site has good UI, feels modern, shows results as you type. ✔️
+1. Sites UI is good, shows results as you type, has own API. ✔️
-1. Has built in subs for most content. ✔️
+1. Most hosts have subtitles built in. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does have continue watching. ✔️
+1. Site does have watchlists, favorites and continue watching. ✔️
-1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
+1. Site has AI recommendations, decent sorting, and franchise collections. ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️